isomerpages/moe-hougangsec/_quick-links/For Parents/For Parents.md

 * Are Singapore Citizens.
 * Attend government or government-aided schools.
 * Have a monthly gross household income of $3,000 or less, or a monthly per capita household income of $750 or less.

+**IMDA DigitalAccess@Home Scheme**
+The DigitalAccess@Home scheme provides subsidised broadband and laptops/tablets to lower income family.
+Parents can apply online at www.digitalaccess.gov.sg or via hardcopy form.

 How to apply:
 * You can download the&nbsp; [MOE FAS Application Form](/files/Admin/2024_MOE_FAS_Application_Form.pdf).&nbsp;Please submit the completed form to General Office by the end of the semester.&nbsp;Alternatively, you wish to apply via eFAS here:&nbsp;[https://go.gov.sg/moe-efas](https://go.gov.sg/moe-efas)